-When any or all of the valuations on an objection are at or above the prescribed amount and the grounds for objection is that the value is too high or too low, the compulsory exchange of information pursuant to high valued properties (Section 20 of the Act) will apply.
+When any or all of the valuations on an objection are at or above the prescribed amount and the grounds for objection is that the value assigned is incorrect, the compulsory exchange of information pursuant to high valued properties (Section 20 of the Act) will apply.
 If this occurs, the information exchange provisions outlined in Sections 16(3A), 20 and 21(7) of the Act will apply.

-The prescribed amounts are set out in the Valuation of Land Regulations 2014.
-For the purposes of Section 20(1)(b) of the Act, the prescribed amount is:
+The prescribed amounts are set out in the Valuation of Land Regulations 2024.
+For the purposes of Section 16(3A)(b) and 20(1)(b) of the Act, the prescribed amount is:

-- a net annual value of \$120,000; or
+- a net annual value of \$240,000; or

-- a site value of \$1,500,000; or
+- a site value of \$3,000,000; or

-- a capital improved value of \$2,000,000.
+- a capital improved value of \$4,000,000.

 If a high value objection has been received, Section 20(2) of the Act prescribes that within one month of receipt, the valuer (to whom the objection has been referred) must give the objector the prescribed information.
-The prescribed information is set out in the Valuation of Land Regulations 2014.
+The prescribed information is set out in the Valuation of Land Regulations 2024.
 Section 21(2b) of the Act provides the right for an objector to discuss an objection with the valuer; however, Section 21(7) states that the valuer is not required to discuss a high value objection unless the objector lodges a submission under Section 20(3).